 The objectives of the program include providing on-site and remote technical assistance to Mexican agencies, preparing for a self-assessment by complying with applicable CALEA accreditation standards, developing proofs of compliance, conducting on-site assessments including a comprehensive document review at each agency in coordination with INL, assessment reports with agency recommendations, a panel hearing at CALEA Commission meetings with agency staff to review the report and address any issues therein in coordination with INL, and finally, CALEA will grant accreditation to agencies upon a determination that the agency is in compliance with all applicable standards in accordance with the CALEA process.

-Over the course of the three-year initiative, the Police Foundation, CALEA and the INL officials will identify and make outreach to potential accreditation candidates, including law enforcement agencies, training and communications centers.
+Over the course of the four-year initiative, the Police Foundation, CALEA and the INL officials will identify and make outreach to potential accreditation candidates, including law enforcement agencies, training academies, and communications centers.
 These agencies will be invited to participate and if they commit to doing so, the Police Foundation will work with these agencies to prepare for the accreditation process.
-This preparation includes developing familiarity with and understanding of the CALEA approach, assessing agency readiness, identify and planning for policy and procedural enhancements necessary to be considered for accreditation status, and preparing agency leaders and staff for the CALEA on-site assessment.
-The Police Foundation will work with these agencies following the on-site assessment to address any issues that may need to be resolved or develop a plan for preparing for eventual reaccreditation.
+This preparation includes developing familiarity with and understanding of the CALEA approach, assessing agency readiness, identifying and planning for policy and procedural enhancements necessary to be considered for accreditation status, and preparing agency leaders and staff for the CALEA on-site assessment.
+The Police Foundation will work with these agencies following the on-site assessment to address any issues that may need to be resolved or to develop a plan for preparing for eventual reaccreditation.

 Among the anticipated results of the project is an increase in the number of accredited agencies in Mexico, improved policies and procedures, and increased citizen and officer perceptions of professionalism within the agencies.